5 governors push presidential candidates to aid Great Lakes

 Led by Gretchen Whitmer of Michigan, the governors proposed a six-point platform dealing with longtime scourges such as invasive species and harmful algae blooms, as well as the emerging threat of toxic PFAS chemicals.
 It also seeks to boost commercial shipping by improving ports and other infrastructure in the world’s largest freshwater network.

-Whitmer told The Associated Press the plan’s release was timed to draw attention to issues affecting the lakes ahead of Democratic debates scheduled for Wednesday and Thursday in Detroit.
+Whitmer told The Associated Press the plan’s release was timed to draw attention to issues affecting the lakes ahead of Democratic debates scheduled for Tuesday and Wednesday in Detroit.
 But she said the governors also hoped for support from Republican President Donald Trump.

 “These are not Democratic or Republican issues,” Whitmer said.
 “This is about protecting this incredibly important resource that you can’t live without.”